d13mas/setup-react-webpack/README.md

 ## Back to the terminal again:
 9. Run ```npm run serve``` for checking on development.
 Every change you do on your files will be autloaded to your browser.
 10. Run ```npm run build``` will create the 'dist' folder with the production ready files to upload to your server.

+Now you can go to your 'src' folder and start playing with the App.js, index.html and App.scss to create anything you like.
+Enjoy!